University of Wisconsin Law School: Clinical programs

 The law school places a great emphasis on its clinical programs, as part of its law-in-action curriculum.
 The most well-known clinic is the Frank J. Remington Center, named after the late UW law professor Frank J. Remington.
 The center runs a variety of programs focused on the practice of criminal law.
 The largest program in the center is the Legal Assistance to Institutionalized Persons (LAIP) Project, which provides legal services to inmates incarcerated in Wisconsin.
 The center also runs clinics focused on family law, criminal defense, criminal prosecution, criminal appeals, community-oriented policing, a restorative justice project, and an innocence project that attempts to reverse judgments against wrongfully convicted defendants.
 The law school also runs a group of clinics focusing on civil law called the Economic Justice Institute.
 This clinical grouping includes the Neighborhood Law Clinic, which serves underrepresented clients in landlord/tenant, workers' rights, and public benefit disputes; the Family Court Clinic; the Consumer Law Clinic; the Immigrant Justice Clinic; and the VOCA Restraining Order Clinic.
 The Restraining Order Clinic provides support for petitioners for a domestic abuse restraining order.
 The Law and Entrepreneurship Clinic focuses on transactional law and provides assistance to start-ups and business entities.
 Finally, the Center for Patient Partnerships is an interdisciplinary patient advocacy clinical housed in the law school in which students of law, medicine, nursing, social work, pharmacy, public policy etc. serve as advocates for people with life-threatening illnesses as they negotiate the health care system.

+Journals and publications

+The University of Wisconsin Law School publishes four law journals: